Rise-Vision/rise-data-financial/README.md

 - **_start_**: This event will initiate getting data from Financial server.
 It can be dispatched on the component when _configured_ event has been fired as that event indicates the component has initialized what it requires to and is ready to make a request to the Financial server to retrieve data.

+### Events

+The component may log the following errors:

+- **_request-error_**: There was a problem making the JSONP request to Financial server.
+- **_data-error_**: The financial server responded with an error.
+- **_Rise is not permissioned to show the instrument_**: Shown when financial server returned a 'N/P' status for an instrument / symbol.
+The event details will include the component symbols property.
+- **_Instrument is unavailable, invalid or unknown_**: Shown when financial server returned a 'N/A' status for an instrument / symbol.
+The event details will include the component symbols property.
+- **_Display is not permissioned to show the instrument_**: Shown when financial server returned a 'S/P' status for an instrument / symbol.
+The event details will include the component symbols property.

+In every case, examine event-details entry and the other event fields for more information about the problem.

 ## Built With
 - [Polymer 3](https://www.polymer-project.org/)